Top 100 Recent CVEs

 Steps to mitigate:

-• Update the device to the latest firmware version
+• Update the FooGallery plugin to a version higher than 2.4.31

 What it does: